|

 Originally, a funny thing happened as I was redoing some of these takes and matching levels inside FL Studio.

-Sound-wise, the SM57 emerged victorious, but after going back and forth for WAY too long, I think the 990 sounds better.
-It’s smoother and more natural, but still has that nice air and sparkle.
+Sound-wise, the SM57 emerged victorious, but after going back and forth for WAY too long, I still thought the 990 sounded a bit smoother and more natural while retaining some nice air and sparkle.

 That said, it’s incredibly articulate and about as true to the human voice as I’ve personally experienced.
 It picks up all the subtle nuances in my voice to the point of astonishment.